 You could run down to Costco or Sam's Club and buy a few cases of bottled water if you want.
 It is clean and can be stored a long time.
 But, it is also awfully expensive.
 If you normally drink your tap water and it comes from a municipal water supply, you can bottle it for storage.
 If you have a well or unregulated water source, you may need to boil it first.

-You can store your water in thoroughly washed plastic, glass, or fiberglass water storage tanks or enamel-lined metal containers.
+You can store your water in thoroughly washed plastic, glass, fiberglass water storage tanks, or enamel-lined metal containers.
 Never use a container that has held toxic liquids because small amounts may leeched into the container material.
 Strong plastic containers, such as 2 liter soda bottles, are good choices.
 You can also purchase food-grade plastic buckets or drums.
 Don't use plastic milk jugs unless you have no alternatives because it is very difficult to clean them thoroughly.

 Treat your water with chlorine bleach to prevent the growth of microorganisms that will ruin the water.
 Use plain liquid bleach that contains 5.25% sodium hypochlorite and no soap or scent.
 Add four drops of bleach per quart of water (or 8 drops in a 2 liter bottle), and stir well.
 Seal your water containers tightly, label them with the date, and store them in a cool, dark place.